Penn's Woods West

 One group is leading the fight to preserve the wilds.
 Allegheny Defense Project (ADP) has a ForestWatch program with a network of dedicated volunteers to inform the public about the status and risks of mineral and timber extraction.

-Click here to donate online and subscribe to their blog
+Click here to donate or subscribe to ADP's newsletter.

 Another organization serving as a responsible watchdog over the oil and gas industry is The Pennsylvania Forest Coaltion, an allianceof "2,492 hunters, hikers, anglers, landowners, wildlife-watchers, paddlers, bikers, churches and conservation groups who are united in our concern for the stewardship of our public lands."